 The

-phytocannabinoids from cannabis plants (like CBG) are also able to interact with the ECS and produce various effects.
+phytocannabinoids (which are almost exclusively derived from cannabis plants) are also able to interact with the ECS.

-CBG, specifically, has a low binding affinity for CB1 and CB2 receptors.
+THC, as a point of reference, binds strongly to ECS receptors, resulting in its potent mind-and-body effects.
+CBG, on the other hand, has a low binding affinity for CB1 and CB2 receptors.
 CB1 receptors are primarily located in the central nervous system, while CB2 receptors are concentrated in the immune system and peripheral nerve cells.
-This explains its mild effects on the mind, which mostly manifest in a relaxed feeling, and potential anti-inflammatory and pain-relieving effects throughout the body.
-Effects of CBG
+This explains CBG's mild effects on the mind, which mostly manifest in a relaxed feeling, as well as its potentially anti-inflammatory, pain-dampening effects throughout the body.

 Some have suggested that CBD and CBG have similar effects, but with CBG, it is more pronounced.
 All in all, if you have enjoyed CBD in the past, CBG may be worth giving a try!